checkmake/checkmake/man/man1/checkmake.1.md

 **list-rules**
 :    Display all registered rules and their descriptions.

+# RULES

+ **maxbodylength**
+ :   Target bodies should be kept simple and short
+     (no more than 8 lines by default).
+      This is number is configurable (see below).

+ **minphony**
+ :   A minimum list of  required phony targets must be present
+     By default these are all,clean,and test.
+     This list is configurable (see below).

+ **phonydeclared**
+ :   Every target without a body needs
+     to be marked PHONY

+ **timestampexpanded**
+ :   timestamp variables should be
+     simply expanded

+ **uniquetargets**
+ :   Targets should be uniquely defined because
+     duplicates can cause recipe overrides or
+     unintended merges.

 # CONFIGURATION
 By default checkmake looks for a `checkmake.ini` file in the same folder it's executed in, and then as fallback in `~/checkmake.ini`.